wso2-extensions/esb-connector-kafka/README.md

 # Kafka EI Connector

-The Kafka [connector](https://docs.wso2.com/display/EI650/Working+with+Connectors) allows you to access the [Kafka Producer API](http://kafka.apache.org/documentation.html#producerapi) through WSO2 EI and acts as a message producer that facilitates message publishing.
+The Kafka [connector](https://mi.docs.wso2.com/en/latest/reference/connectors/kafka-connector/kafka-connector-overview/) allows you to access the [Kafka
+Producer API](http://kafka.apache.org/documentation.html#producerapi) through WSO2 MI and acts as a message producer that facilitates message publishing.
 The Kafka connector sends messages to the Kafka brokers.

 Kafka is a distributed publish-subscribe messaging system that maintains feeds of messages in topics.
 Producers write